The Empty Man (film): Critical response

-The Empty Man was not screened in advance for critics upon its release, and initial reviews were mostly negative.
-Review aggregator Rotten Tomatoes reports that 77% of 26 critics have given the film a positive review, with an average rating of 5.8/10.
+The Empty Man was not screened in advance for critics upon its release.
+While initial reviews were mostly negative, the film has undergone some critical reappraisal as a modern cult favorite, featuring in several "best of" lists from publications including Polygon and The Ringer.
+On the review aggregator Rotten Tomatoes, 76% of 29 critics have given the film a positive review, with an average rating of 5.8/10.

 Barry Hertz of The Globe and Mail gave the film 2/4, writing: "Producers couldn't have picked a better title, though.
 After I left my Friday afternoon screening, attended by a whopping two other people, I felt far from satisfied.
 Empty, you might say."
 Writing for The Only Critic, Nate Adams gave it a "D−", summarizing that "running an overlong two hours and twenty minutes, The Empty Man – probably the bastard cousin twice removed from The Bye Bye Man or Slender Man, not good company – is a total bore".

 Michael Gingold of Rue Morgue gave the film a positive review, saying it's "not at all the movie that its trailers are selling, and in this case, that's a good thing".
-Brian Tallerico of RogerEbert.com gave the film 2.5/4 stars and wrote that "every once in a while, a studio buries a project because they don't get it.
-How do you sell a film as surreal and unsettling as The Empty Man?
-You don't even try.
-If you're lucky, the audience finds it on their own."

-Audience response
+Brian Tallerico of RogerEbert.com gave the film 2.5/4 stars and wrote that, "this is a truly surreal and strange piece of work, anchored by some top-notch craft […] I suspect horror fans will be surprised by a movie experience far fuller than I was expecting."
+Writing for The Ringer, Miles Surrey said it’s "one of the best horror films in years […] unlike anything you've ever seen."

 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.
 PostTrak reported 42% of audience members gave the film a positive score, with "an awful" 25% saying they would definitely recommend it.
-According to several publications, the film had "the makings of a cult classic" and found second life in home media.
-The Film School Rejects wrote: "As happens with most cult movies, The Empty Mans audience has started to view the film's alleged weaknesses as its strengths."